 Just a quick note, you should not compare your blood pressure readings from one monitor to another.
 Each monitor will vary from another.

 You need to look at the trend over time on one monitor.
-That’s why your blood pressure monitor is vital – especially if you want to reduce medications.
+This is why your blood pressure monitor is essential – especially if you want to reduce medications.

-You can make a note next to your recordings when you start making lifestyle changes to know what is effective.
+You can make a note next to your recordings when you start making lifestyle changes to keep track of what tasks are most effective.

-Conversely, note stressful events or situations that may affect your blood pressure and increase your reading.
+Conversely, you can also note stressful events or situations that may affect your blood pressure and increase your reading.
+In my experience working with patients, stress can have quite an impact on blood pressure so stress management is imperative.

 2. Eat a Proper Serving Size

-It’s a great first step – eating a proper serving size can save you between 300-500 calories a day.
+It’s a great early step – eating a proper serving size can save you between 300-500 calories a day.

 But, more importantly, it starts to form foundational habits.

-First, you become mindful of what foods you choose and thus know how much food you eat.
+At first it can help you become more mindful of what foods you’re choosing and thus knowing how much food you’re eating.

 Mindfulness is the foundation for taking better care of yourself.